nilabhsubramaniam/ida/README.md

 IDA is a modern and modular resume builder application.
 It uses **Angular 19** for the frontend, **Golang** for the backend, and **PostgreSQL** as the database.

 The UI is built using reusable, standalone components, smart services, and a scalable layout system.
-It features a drag-and-drop resume editor, theme selector, preview engine, and export functionality.
+It features a drag-and-drop resume editor, theme selector, preview engine, export functionality, and an immersive Three.js background animation that creates a dynamic starfield effect with colorful nebula clouds and atmospheric lighting.

 ## 📁 Project Structure